OffCourse/offcourse-documentation/source/content/documentation/technical/general-clojure.html.md

 ---
 layout: post
 partial: sheet
-page: platform
+page: general
 tags: technical
-order: 3
+order: 2
-title: Why Clojure
+title: Benefits of Clojure
-date: 2016-10-13
+date: 10-10-2015
 ---
 Not available at this time.